 Service Organization Control 2 (SOC 2) is a subsect of the American Institute of CPAs’ Service Organization, but what does that mean?
 SOC 2 is a voluntary compliance standard for service organizations, developed by the American Institute of CPAs (AICPA), which specifies how organizations should manage customer data.

-It is especially imperative that technology companies achieve SOC 2 compliance because oftentimes, they are storing information and data in a cloud based environment.
+It is especially imperative that technology companies are SOC 2 compliant because oftentimes, they are storing information and data in a cloud based environment.
 Having private data in the cloud can make it more susceptible to data breaches without the proper precautions in place.

 What are the two types of SOC 2 reports?